wfgemyd/Clojure_airlines/README.md

 - **User Analysis**: Categorizes the user into one of the groups, either _"family"_ or _"group"_.

-- **Historical Flights Sales Analysis**: Conducts a basic analysis of the historical sales and returns predicted budget of the user based on the route they chose and the group type they belong to.
+- **Historical Flights Sales Analysis**: Analyzes historical sales data to predict user budget based on chosen route and group type.

+- **Profit Maximization**: Maximizes the profit of the company by offering the cheapest ticket by the most expensive price the user will agree to by it for.

 ## Usage